Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 At the same time, I wanted to go deeper on the technology: deeper on BERTopic parameter testing, deeper on sentence transformer testing, deeper on LLMs.
 I wanted a deeper understanding of the impact of each of these and the the role they have on shaping the output.

-I went about this project with a consumer researcher mindset and a data science researcher perspective.
+I went about this project with both a consumer researcher and a data science researcher mindset.

 My data science brain explored solutions, and then I used my consumer researcher brain to evaluate the output to ensure it was delivering the value I needed as a consumer researcher.
 Does the algorithm and resulting output solve the challenges that consumer researchers have?
 Does it do a better job than a human without the assist of modern AI technology?